sohooo/k8s-playbooks/docs/INVENTORY.md

 ## Group layout

 - Each `kube_<name>` group represents a single RKE2 cluster.
-- Cluster groups expose helper variables such as `kube_server_group` so that agent nodes can discover their control-plane delegate.
+- Every cluster sets the `kube_cluster` variable so plays can enforce that maintenance only targets one cluster at a time.
 - Inside each cluster the `server` and `agent` child groups keep control-plane and worker nodes separate without introducing extra per-cluster helper groups.